cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 - `--bookmark` {{<type>}}string{{</type>}}
   - A D1 bookmark representing the state of a database at a specific point in time.
 - `--timestamp` {{<type>}}string{{</type>}}
-  - A Unix timestamp or JavaScript date-time `string` within the last 30 days.
+  - A UNIX timestamp or JavaScript date-time `string` within the last 30 days.
   {{</definitions>}}

 ### `time-travel info`